the1lab/1lab/src/Cat/Instances/StrictCat/Cohesive.lagda.md

 ```

 In the opposite direction, the natural transformation is defined by
 evaluating at the point.
-These natural transformations compose to the
+We use the helpers `Functor-path`{.Agda} and
-identity almost definitionally, but Agda does need some convincing,
+`ext`{.Agda} to focus on the components relevant for equality, which
-using our path helpers, `Functor-path`{.Agda} and `ext`{.Agda}.
+cancel almost *definitionally*.

 ```agda
     g : GlobalSections => Γ